dry ice slab with blue background

 Credit: Envato Elements/ vanenunes

-Remember, time is of the essence when shipping frozen food.
+Don't forget, time matters when shipping frozen food.
 The longer the transit time, the more likely your food will begin to thaw.
-To guarantee the safe and prompt arrival of your package, it is advisable to choose a shipping carrier that provides expedited shipping options.
-USPS Priority Mail Express is a reliable shipping service that can ship frozen food overnight, ensuring swift delivery of the package while maintaining its frozen state.
+To make sure your package arrives safely and quickly, pick a shipping carrier that provides expedited shipping options and can ship frozen food overnight.
+USPS Priority Mail Express is a good choice.

 Step 6: Keep Track of Your Shipment